JohnTerragnoli/ECE281_Lab1/README.md

 The three logic equations created above were converted into a logic circuit, as can be seen below.
 If this circuit is given a 3 bit binary number, held by bits A, B, and C, it will output the inverse of that number in 2's complement through bits X, Y, and Z.
 The nodes H,I,J,K, and L were labeled for convenience.
 This came in handy later when using ISE Project Manager to code the logic into the computer and from there, program the NEXYS 2 board.
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/Proper%20Schematic2.PNG "Logic Circuit")

+#**ISE Project Navigator**
+The logic from this circuit was then recreated, using code, in a new project in ISE Project Navigator.

 #**Test Waves**
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/Prelab%20waves.PNG "Text Waves")